pedroLopes5555/projeto-final-de-curso/README.md

 DB_DATABASE=your_database_name
 DB_USERNAME=your_database_username
 DB_PASSWORD=your_database_password
-Run the database migrations to create the necessary tables.
+Run Migrations: Execute database migrations to create the necessary tables.

+bash
 Copy code
 php artisan migrate
 Running the Application
 To start a local development server, run the following command:

+bash
 Copy code
 php artisan serve
-You should now be able to access your Laravel application at http://localhost:8000 in your web browser.
+You can now access your Laravel application at http://localhost:8000 in your web browser.